tcaprio/beautystreams-demo/README.md

-# beautystreams-demo
+# beautystreams-code samples

-This is a demonstration of the editorial content editor feature I built for the Beautystreams.com administrative UI.
+Here are some code samples for the editorial content editor feature I built for the Beautystreams.com administrative UI.